Agricultural Literacy Curriculum Matrix

 - Snack mix (pretzels, peanuts, rice cereal, corn cereal, sunflower sees, raisins)

-agriculture: the science or occupation of cultivating the soil, producing crops, and raising livestock and in varying degrees the preparation and marketing of the resulting products
+agriculture: the science, art, or practice of cultivating the soil, producing crops, and raising livestock and in varying degrees the preparation and marketing of the resulting products

 Did You Know?
-(Ag Facts)

-The USDA conducts a Census of Agriculture to illustrate current trends among US farmers and agricultural operations.1
+- The USDA conducts a Census of Agriculture to illustrate current trends among US farmers and agricultural operations.1

-The Census of Agriculture is conducted every five years.1
+- The Census of Agriculture is conducted every five years.1

-Information from the census is used by everyone who provides services to farmers and rural communities.1
+- Information from the census is used by everyone who provides services to farmers and rural communities.1